 Gutenberg is set to launch as part of WordPress version 5.0.
 We found a source indicating that 5.0 might be launched as early as this month, but that has not been confirmed.
 Once it’s launched, we will be implementing the update on a very slow rollout among our clients’ sites, as this marks one of the largest changes to the WordPress system in recent years.

 If you’d like to start learning Gutenberg on your own website, just let us know!
 We’ll install a plugin that allows you to mimic most of the features of this new editing tool.
-Or you could click here to visit our Gutenberg testing site.
 And of course, if you have any questions at all, feel free to get in touch.